I love going on road trips, especially through the varied landscapes and contrasting cultures of Europe!

 From Athens you can make your way to the archeological sites at Corinth, Sparta, Olympus, and Delphi.
 But also don’t miss Mycenae, where you can see the 12th century BC ruins of the advanced civilization that came before the ancient Greeks.
 Not to mention the impressive Byzantine fortified city of Mystras, which is no less fascinating than the ancient Greek sites as well

 Need to cool down from all that history?
 Then simply chill on the coast in such towns as Nafplion, Monemvasia, Gytheio, or Methoni.
 The beaches are just as great as on the islands, blessed with perfectly calm and warm waters.
 What I also enjoyed about the beaches in the Peloponnese is that you’re almost always facing another peninsula, adding beautiful mountain backdrops to every sunset.
+Don’t miss my in-depth guide to a Peloponnese road trip.

 I should mention that in Athens the traffic gets pretty wild and drivers might do some pretty crazy maneuvers without using any indicators.
 Luckily, the driving within the Peloponnese is far more relaxed.